Lyam0udi/la-grandiose/README.md

 This project is based on HTML, CSS, JavaScript, React, TailwindCSS, PHP, Laravel, MySQL.

-More details comming soon ...
+More ReadMe details comming soon ...

 ## Project Structure :